omnivector-solutions/license-manager/docs-source/src/development.rst

     source /srv/license-manager-agent-venv/bin/activate
     pip install jinja2

-Now you must be able to simulate FlexLM and RLM license servers.
-You can check it by executing ``lmstat`` or ``rlmutil`` files.
+Now you must be able to simulate FlexLM, RLM and LS-Dyna license servers.
+You can check it by executing ``lmutil``, ``rlmutil`` and ``lstc_qrun`` files.

 .. code-block:: bash

     juju ssh license-manager-agent/0
     source /srv/license-manager-agent-venv/bin/activate
-    /srv/license-manager-agent-venv/lib/python3.8/site-packages/bin/lmstat
+    /srv/license-manager-agent-venv/lib/python3.8/site-packages/bin/lmutil

 The output should display the "product.feature" license that was added to the license manager simulator: